AestheticVoyager/PathFindingVisualization/Pathfinding-Visualization/README.md

 # A* Pathfinding Visualization

-This is my first attempt at A* pathfinding.
-I made this visualization to show the beauty of pathfinding.
+We made this visualization to show the beauty of pathfinding.
 You can modify all major features of my algorithm through the graphics interface.
-Here I will go through the major features of my program.
+Here I will go through the major features of our program.

 ## Basic Controls
 You must create a map to start the pathfinding.
 The start node is blue, end node is red and the walls are black.